-The Daphni Monastery was founded about the turn of the 6th century, on the site of the Sanctuary of Apollo Daphnaios and reusing the Ionic columns of the ancient temple of Apollo in its portico; only one remains, the others having been stolen by Lord Elgin and moved to England.
+The Daphni Monastery was founded about the turn of the 6th c., on the site of the Sanctuary of Dafnios Apollo, where it got its present name from,and reusing the Ionic columns of the ancient temple of Apollo in its portico; only one remains, the others having been stolen by Lord Elgin and moved to England.

 The Monastery of the Dormition of the Mother of God (Koimisi tis Theotokou) in Daphni, is a major Greek religious monument, a pearl of the byzantine art, dating back to the end of the 11th c.: the monastery’s exquisitely designed cross-in-square domed octagon-shaped katholikon has been lavishly decorated.
 Later, an outer narthex was added with a second floor which housed the library or the abbot's living quarters.
 Both externally and internally, the church has been built with exceptional craftsmanship.

 To book a car rental so that you may visit Daphni and all other worthy destinations in or around Athens visit DiscoverCars.